Skip to content

 Do Ontario grain farmers grow GMOs?

 Yes, Ontario grain farmers grow genetically modified (GM) soybeans and corn.
 However, they also grow conventional soybeans and corn.
-There is no such thing as genetically modified barley, oats, or wheat.
+In Canada, there is no such thing as genetically modified barley, oats, or wheat.

 GM crops have been cultivated for more than two decades, and food produced from them has been eaten and enjoyed by billions of people worldwide with no harm to humans.
 GM crops help farmers fight plant pests and diseases, grow their crops with less water, and minimize inputs like fertilizer and spray herbicides.
 GM crops do not cause allergies, cancer, infertility, ADHD, autism, or any other diseases or conditions.